 Matrix #OA.09870 & OA.09871

 An Italian-language Snow White record was released in 1939, though it contained cover songs and not the actual soundtrack from the movie.
-It wasn't until 1962 that the original 1938 dub with Lina Pagliughi was issued on a record album (in conjunction with the re-release of the film in Italy that year).
-More on this in a future post.
+It wasn't until 1962 that the original 1938 dub with Lina Pagliughi was issued on a record album (see in another post).
+It was released in conjunction with the theatrical return of the film in Italy that year.

 Special thanks to Nunziante Valoroso and Lino Cappellini for their assistance with this article.
 And to Greg Philip of A Lost Film for sharing his record images.

-Another album cover.
-Near identical to the one above except for the small print at the very bottom.
+Another album cover printing has been found which is near identical to the one above except for the small print at the very bottom.